-Royal Caribbean’s two new 158,000-ton cruise ships will have a new energy efficient Azipods when they are delivered fall of 2014 and spring of 2015.
-ABB, a leader in azipod propulsion has received the orders for both ships, totaling $60-million.
+Royal Caribbean’s two new 158,000-ton cruise ships will have new energy-efficient Azipods when they are delivered in the fall of 2014 and the spring of 2015.
+ABB, a leader in azipod propulsion, has received the orders for both ships, totaling $ 60 million.

-Azipod units (pictured right) act as both the ships thrust and rudder, giving the ship 360-degree control, compared to tradition vessels that have a rudder to steer and separate propeller for propulsion.
-The new azipod units will provide better maneuverability and less fuel.
+Azipod units (pictured right) act as both the ship’s thrust and rudder, giving the ship 360-degree control, compared to traditional vessels that have a rudder to steer and a separate propeller for propulsion.
+The new Azipod units will provide better maneuverability and less fuel.

 “We are pleased that as the cruise ship market rebounds, a number of shipbuilders have chosen our market-leading Azipod propulsion systems for the next generation of cruise vessels,” said Veli-Matti Reinikkala, head of ABB’s process automation division.